DIAGNijmegen/website-content/content/pages/vacancies/ai-for-adhesions.md

 surgery.
 This pain is often caused by adhesions, tough bands of tissue that form between structures and organs in the abdomen.
-Medical consumption in these patients is high, 70% is under treatment of a gastroenterologist and one in three is opioid dependent.
+Medical consumption in these patients is high, 70% is under treatment of a gastroenterologist and one in three is permanently taking pain suppressing medication.
 A recently developed imaging technique, cine MRI, can detect and localize these adhesions.
 This type of imaging can be used to make treatment decisions.
 Cine MRI is not widely used yet, because radiological